 As the saying goes, “practice makes perfect,” and this can definitely be said of running.
 The more you run, the better you get at it in terms of how long you can, how fast you can run, etc. Now let’s think about that, why does running more enable you to run longer and faster?
 It really all comes down to the heart.
 The heart is a muscle, and as with all muscles, the more you use it, the more efficient it gets.
 In this article, we’ll explore heart rate training, how it works, what the benefits are and why you should train using a heart rate monitor.

 When it comes to running, there are so many different ways to train.
-There’s fartlek runs, tempo runs, long runs, recovery runs, VO2 max runs, etc. All of these types of runs all have one common characteristic: they challenge your heart, but in different ways.
-Ultimately, improving your ability to run faster and longer (outside of genetics) is basically a balance of heart rate training and structural foundation.
-What I mean by structural foundation is your body’s ability to withstand the constant pounding from running increased mileage.
+There’s fartlek runs, tempo runs, long runs, recovery runs, VO2 max runs, etc. All of these types of runs all have one common characteristic: they challenge your heart but in different ways.
+Ultimately, improving your ability to run faster and longer is basically a balance of heart rate training and structural foundation, which is your body’s ability to withstand the constant pounding from running increased mileage.
 In a perfect world where you never get injured and your heart never gets tired, you could basically just run VO2max runs every day and you would see exponential increases to your fitness within a span of days.
 The problem is that our bodies can’t handle maximum efforts every day lest we get injured or suffer from overtraining.
 So it’s all about finding that perfect balance.

 Getting Started with Heart Rate Training